 Architecture

 JMeter is built on a multi-threaded architecture where each virtual user consumes a dedicated thread.
-This can lead to high memory and CPU usage, especially in large-scale tests.
+This can lead to high memory and CPU usage, especially in large-scale tests or when testing modern gRPC services.
 Distributed execution is possible but requires configuring multiple remote machines.

 Locust, by contrast, relies on Python’s asynchronous capabilities via gevent, using an event-driven model that is significantly more efficient.
 It can simulate thousands or even millions of concurrent users with less system overhead and smoother scalability.